Minimal A4 Type-II Seesaw Realization of Testable Neutrino Mass Sum Rules: Introduction

 Another interesting aspect of flavour symmetries is the realization of neutrino mass ``sum rules''.
 In their traditional form, these provide relations among the complex eigenvalues of the neutrino mass matrix~\cite{Barry:2010yk,King:2013psa,Gehrlein:2016wlc,Gehrlein:2020jnr}.
 More recently, mass sum rules have been derived for the singular values of the mass matrix~\cite{ChuliaCentelles:2022ogm,CentellesChulia:2023osj}, which correspond directly to the physical neutrino masses rather than to its complex eigenvalues.
 In this framework, the experimental determination of the neutrino mass-squared differences uniquely fixes the absolute neutrino mass scale.
 As a consequence, the allowed parameter space relevant for beta decay and neutrinoless double beta decay (\(0\nu ee\)) processes is significantly constrained.
 This approach therefore provides a complementary probe, alongside neutrino oscillation experiments, for distinguishing among different flavour models.

 In this work, we develop a simple and predictive model based on the flavour symmetry $A_4$ that leads to a neutrino mass sum rule and an approximate lepton triality in the charged lepton sector in the seesaw limit.
 Neutrino masses are generated via the type-II seesaw mechanism by introducing an $SU(2)_L$ scalar triplet $\Delta$, which also transforms as a triplet under $A_4$.
-The SM Higgs doublet is likewise assigned to transform as a triplet under $A_4$.
-Its vacuum alignment $(1,1,1)^T$ spontaneously breaks the flavour symmetry down to its $Z_3$ subgroup, giving rise to lepton triality as a residual symmetry of the charged lepton sector in the seesaw limit $m_\Delta \gg \Lambda_{EW}$.
+An $SU(2)_L$ doublet $H$ is likewise assigned to transform as a triplet under $A_4$, with its vacuum alignment $(1,1,1)^T$ spontaneously breaking the flavour symmetry down to its $Z_3$ subgroup, giving rise to lepton triality as a residual symmetry of the charged lepton sector in the seesaw limit $m_\Delta \gg \Lambda_{EW}$.

 As a consequence of this structure, the charged lepton mass matrix is diagonalized by the so-called magic matrix, up to a permutation matrix.
 Combining the charged lepton and neutrino mixing matrices, we obtain a robust and testable correlation between the atmospheric mixing angle $\theta_{23}$ and the Dirac CP-violating phase $\delta_{\rm CP}$.
 This correlation represents a key prediction of the model and can be probed in current and future neutrino oscillation experiments.
 In addition, the neutrino mass sum rule fixes the absolute neutrino mass scale once the measured mass-squared differences are imposed, leading to sharp predictions for neutrinoless double beta decay and beta decay observables.
 Charged lepton flavour violating processes are constrained by the approximate lepton triality.